congard/nvidia-system-monitor/README.md

     <img src="icon.png" alt="icon" width="256" height="256"/>
 </center>

+***
+## Warning
+The repository is outdated and will no longer be updated.
+Check out the new version [here](https://github.com/congard/nvidia-system-monitor-qt).
+The new version has significantly improved design, bug fixes and optimization.
+***

 Task Manager for Linux for Nvidia graphics cards

 I wrote this program quickly enough, because it was urgently needed.
 All other functions (temperature, language, etc.) will be added in next versions